mitsuoxv/us-tariffs-on-china/README.md

 I calculate the Chinese shares on those tariff-imposed goods and on not-imposed goods, and look at the shares movements from January 2017 to now to know how much trade diversion is going.
+I also draw a boxplot of Chinese shares in HTS 8 digit imports in 2018.

 ## Libraries and functions